 Intended outcome Success criteria All teaching in school to be good, the majority outstanding.
 Monitoring records will show that all teaching is at least good and the majority outstanding.
 A high quality CPD schedule will have an impact on quality first teaching.
 Interventions for Covid Recovery to be of high standard and target individual needs.
-An additional TA to dedicate their time to interventions in Phonics/Reading fluency and comprehension over KS1.
+A HLTA additional TA to dedicate their time to interventions in Phonics/Reading rapid catch up interventions.
 As a result of targeted support from key staff in school providing additional tuition, booster groups, small group work and support within classrooms via quality first teaching and additional TAs, the majority of pupils have been enabled to catch up with learning and gaps in learning have been filled.
-Disadvantaged Children in KS2 will be provided with bespoke tutoring from teaching staff extra their daily lessons.
+Disadvantaged children will be given free extra tuition in school for local grammar school exams.
+We will have two trained practitioners to deliver 'Drawing and Talking therapy to vulnerable children in school.
 The nurture time and bespoke interventions for children on individual behaviour plans will ensure that they have the correct mind set for learning.
-Disadvantaged pupils develop high levels of literacy, language and communication skills Speech and Language difficulties are identified early and interventions and support is accessed quickly to ensure children are making progress towards improved levels of oral language and understanding.
-(Nuffield, early screening, Speech and Language Therapy service, Interventions).
-An additional TA to dedicate their time to interventions in Phonics/Reading fluency and comprehension over KS1.
-This should improve children's outcomes.
-A consistent vocabulary focus on Tier 2 words throughout school (CPD -focus) will support children across the curriculum.
-Entry and exit data will show pupil progress.
+Disadvantaged pupils develop high levels of literacy, language and communication skills Sp and Lang difficulties are identified early and interventions and support is accessed quickly to ensure children are making progress towards improved levels of oral language and understanding.
+(Nuffield, early screening, Sp and Lang service, Interventions).
+Staff in EYFS have been trained to deliver the National Literacy Trust's 'Early Words Together' scheme in EYFS.
+School are continuing to be supported by local English and Phonics Hub and are see the benefits of the Little Wandle scheme in KS1 and beyond through staff training.